-What comes to your mind when you hear the words “Fragile States”?
-Yes, a “Fragile State” is a developing country that is characterized by weak state capacity or weak state legitimacy, leaving citizens vulnerable to a range of shocks.
+What comes to your mind when you hear the words “The fragile States”?
+Yes, a “Fragile State” is a developing country characterized by weak state capacity or inadequate state legitimacy, leaving citizens vulnerable to a range of shocks.
 For instance, the World Bank deems a country to be “fragile” if it:

 1: is eligible for assistance from the International Development Association.

 2: has had a UN peacekeeping mission in the last three years

 3: has received a governance score of less than 3.2

 These countries, which include more than a billion poor citizens, are either in conflict or have been in a war that has caused many of their citizens to either lose their lives or to refuge in other countries with a better situation and living norms.

 “Fragile States/Countries” started attracting the international community and donor agencies’ attention for a decade and was followed by injecting billions of dollars into these countries.
 This matter brings the question: did the funds solve the problem?

 Could it bring stability in the government system, security, economy, or the way people think about their own countries?

 We recently concluded that most of the donor agencies who tried to help economically these countries have failed to target and address the most pressing problems.
 There could be possibly lots of reason behind it, such as lack of information on the local context, using the top-down approach (The top-down approach relies on higher actors to determine larger goals with low involvement of lower-level actors) rather than bottom-up approach (a decision-making process that gives the entire system actors a voice and makes them part of the decision making process)